 Estimation of income taxes includes an evaluation of the recoverability of deferred tax assets based on an assessment of the Company's ability to utilize the underlying future tax deductions against future taxable income before they expire.
-The Company's ability to utilize the underlying future tax deductions changes, the Company would be required to recognize fewer of the tax deductions as assets, which would increase the income tax expense in the period in which the determination is made.
-Additionally, an evaluation of the recoverability of deferred tax gains is based on an assessment of the ability to acquire qualifying properties.
-If the assessment of the Company's ability to fully utilize the deferred tax gain before it expires.
-The Company's assessment is based upon the assessment of the Company's ability to fully utilize the deferred tax gain before it expires.
+The Company's assessment is based upon existing tax laws and estimates of future taxable income.
+If the assessment of the Company's ability to utilize the underlying future tax deductions changes, the Company would be required to recognize fewer of the tax deductions as assets, which would increase the income tax expense in the period in which the determination is made.
+Additionally, an evaluation of the recoverability of deferred tax gains is based on an assessment of the Company's ability to fully utilize the deferred tax gain before it expires.
 The Company's assessment is based upon the ability to acquire qualifying properties.
-If the assessment of the Company's ability to fully utilize the deferred tax gain before it expires in the period in which the deferred tax gain expires.
+If the assessment of the Company's ability to fully utilize the deferred tax gain changes, the Company would be required to recognize income tax expense in the period in which the deferred tax gain expires.